 The College uses a rolling admission process which allows for interviews and final action on applications throughout the admission cycle.
 Applicants are strongly encouraged to apply early.

-East Tennessee State University (ETSU) is a doctoral research intensive educational institution located in Johnson City, Tennessee, and enrolls nearly 12,000 students.
+East Tennessee State University (ETSU) is a doctoral research intensive educational institution located in Johnson City, Tennessee, and enrolls over 15,000 students.
 ETSU is the flagship institution of the Tennessee Board of Regents system in the health sciences.

 The Academic Health Sciences Center at ETSU is the infrastructure for the health professions programs including the Quillen College of Medicine, College of Nursing, College of Public Health, College of Clinical and Rehabilitative Health Sciences, and the Bill Gatton College of Pharmacy.
 The Division strives to stimulate close interdisciplinary collaboration in education, research, and service in partnership with surrounding rural communities.
 The Bill Gatton College of Pharmacy was created in 2005 as a tuition-funded, rural-focused model that obviated the need for state funding.